Home > Eating In > Entrees > Shrimp Tacos with Mango Salsa

 • 1 pound raw shrimp, peeled, deveined, and tails removed

-• 6 corn tortillas, warmed
+• 6 tortillas, warmed

 • Mango Salsa, if desired

-• Creamy Cilantro Avocado Dressing, if desired
+• Lime Cilantro Avocado Dressing, if desired

 Instructions